-3. Remove the valve cap from the top of handle.
+3. Remove the plug from the top of the handle.

-- 4. Remove the two capscrews (3/8-inch hex socket) and two side rods.
+- 4. Remove the four side rods.
 Remove the handle assembly to expose the on-off valve spool and accumulator diaphragm.
 Remove the foot assembly by tapping on top of the foot flange with a plastic or rubber hammer. - 5.
 To service the foot assembly, proceed as follows: - A. The latch, detent, spring and cone washers are accessible when the latch bolt is removed (15/16-inch hex).